How to Train Your Dragon (novel series): How to Fight a Dragon's Fury (2015)

 Hiccup wakes up on the beach at Hero's End with amnesia, sustained when he hit his head at the end of the previous book.
-As the Wodensfang tries to explain who Hiccup is, they are attacked by Sandsharks and a Vampire Spydragon who was tracking him by his two teeth that were in Hiccup's arm after it had bitten him the day before.
+As Wodensfang tries to explain who Hiccup is, they are attacked by Sandsharks and a Vampire Spydragon who was tracking him by his two teeth that were in Hiccup's arm after it had bitten him the day before.
 After defeating the dragons, Hiccup takes a boat which has washed up on the beach and sails towards Tomorrow.

 Once Hiccup reaches Tomorrow, he makes his way to Grimbeard the Ghastly's castle just as Alvin is about to be crowned king by the Druid Guardian.
 Hiccup regains his memory and convinces the Druid Guardian, with the help of Fishlegs, to crown him king instead.
 Hiccup is crowned and prepares to engage Furious in single combat.
-However, the Wodensfang realizes that the Dragon Jewel is a fake.
-Regardless, Hiccup rides the Windwalker into battle and Furious knocks him off the Windwalker's back.
+However, Wodensfang realizes that the Dragon Jewel is a fake.
+Regardless, Hiccup rides Windwalker into battle and Furious knocks him off Windwalker's back.
 Hiccup discovers the real Dragon Jewel inside Fishlegs's lobster claw necklace and threatens Furious with it.
 They reach a peace agreement and Hiccup throws the jewel into the sea.

 Alvin and the Witch attack Furious, violating the laws of single combat.
 Furious orders the dragon army to attack and soon there is an all-out Vikings vs. Dragons battle.
 Alvin reveals that he is Fishlegs' father.
 The dragon guardians swoop down and kill Alvin once and for all.
 In battle, the Witch attacks Hiccup with a poisoned Stormblade.
 Furious takes the blow for Hiccup and kills the Witch.
 Furious leaves his command of the dragons to Luna, his second-in-command, and goes out to sea to die.

 The epilogue shows how Hiccup built a new kingdom of harmony on Tomorrow where humans and dragons could live in peace.
 Hiccup instructs Fishlegs to tell everyone that the whole story was just a myth.
 The series ends the way it began: "There were dragons when I was a boy..."

 In other media

 DreamWorks franchise

 On 26 March 2010, DreamWorks Animation released a loose animated film adaptation, titled How to Train Your Dragon.
-It features Jay Baruchel as Hiccup, Gerard Butler as Stoick the Vast, Hiccup's father, and Craig Ferguson as Gobber the Belch, alongside original characters created for the film and reinvented versions of characters from the books.
-The film was a critical and commercial success, and subsequently became a major media franchise for DreamWorks, including two feature film sequels—How to Train Your Dragon 2 (2014) and How to Train Your Dragon: The Hidden World (2019)—featuring original storylines, ignoring the events of the novel series.
-A live-action adaptation of the first animated film was released in 2025, starring Mason Thames as Hiccup and Butler reprising his role as Stoick.
+Its voice cast includes Jay Baruchel as Hiccup, Gerard Butler as Stoick the Vast, Hiccup's father, and Craig Ferguson as Gobber the Belch, alongside original characters created for the film and reinvented versions of characters from the books.
+The film was a critical and commercial success, and subsequently spawned a media franchise for DreamWorks, including two feature film sequels—How to Train Your Dragon 2 (2014) and How to Train Your Dragon: The Hidden World (2019)—featuring original storylines, ignoring the events of the novel series.
+A live-action remake of the first film was released in 2025, starring Mason Thames as Hiccup and Butler reprising his role as Stoick.